somnathjadhav-apple/News-App-NYT/README.md

 # News-App-NYT
-Made News App with New York Times open source API
+> News App with New York Times open source API

 NYTimes have provided open source free APIs for developer we it from the website - https://developer.nytimes.com/